Choe Son-hui

 Choe Son-hui (Korean: 최선희; born 10 August 1964) is the Minister of Foreign Affairs of North Korea.
 Previously the First Vice Minister of Foreign Affairs, she was appointed Minister on 11 June 2022, becoming the first woman to hold the position and is one of few North Korean women holding a high-level office.
+In December 2024, she became a member of the Politburo of the Workers' Party of Korea.

-Choe is a seasoned interpreter, aide, researcher, and Foreign Ministry official.
-Fluent in English, she interpreted at the six-party talks and Washington-Pyongyang dialogue early in her career.
-Choe has progressed through the ranks in the foreign ministry, from section chief, to deputy director, and since 2016 deputy director-general of the North American department.
-She was made a regular vice minister in 2018 with a North American portfolio.
-She became the first vice minister the following year.
+Choe is fluent in English and interpreted at the six-party talks and Washington-Pyongyang dialogue early in her career.
+Choe has worked in the foreign ministry as a section chief and deputy director.
+Since 2016, she has served as the deputy director-general of the North American department.
+In 2018, she was appointed as a regular vice minister with a North American portfolio.
+The following year, she became the first vice minister.

-Choe is reportedly a regular participant in track 1.5 and track 2 diplomacy and has experience particularly in the area of North Korea–United States relations and nuclear issues.
-A statement by Choe released before the 2018 North Korea–United States Singapore Summit between Donald Trump and Kim Jong-un led to President Trump temporarily canceling the meeting.
+Choe is reportedly a regular participant in track 1.5 and track 2 diplomacy and has experience in the area of North Korea–United States relations and nuclear issues.
+A statement by Choe released before the 2018 North Korea–United States Singapore Summit between Donald Trump and Kim Jong Un led to President Trump temporarily cancelling the meeting.
 Choe had referred to US Vice President Mike Pence as a "political dummy", angering Trump.
 Regardless, Choe was a participant in the summit when it took place on 12 June.
 At the 2019 North Korea–United States Hanoi Summit, Choe made a last-minute attempt to reach an agreement with her American counterparts, but failed to reach a deal.

 Early life

 Choe Son-hui was born on 10 August 1964 in North Korea.
-She is the stepdaughter of Choe Yong-rim, a former Premier of North Korea who fought under Kim Il-sung during the anti-Japanese struggle.
+She is the stepdaughter of Choe Yong-rim, a former Premier of North Korea.
 Through her stepfather, Choe has a close connection with the ruling Kim dynasty of North Korea.
 She was educated in North Korea, China, Austria, and Malta and is fluent in English.